 - unsteadiness when walking

-- mental changes
+- mental confusion

 observation and testing.
-In a physical exam, your doctor will examine you for:
+During a physical exam, your doctor will check for

 Your doctor might order blood tests to check for:

 - low levels of pepsinogen, a protein produced by